Koon-Kiat/Ocean-Sweepers/README.md

 ## Overview

-A 2D game developed with LibGDX where players control a boat to clean up trash in the ocean while avoiding obstacles and monsters.
-The project demonstrates advanced software engineering principles with a clean separation between engine architecture and game-specific implementations.
+A 2D game developed with LibGDX where players navigate a boat through ocean waters to collect floating trash before the sea turtle does, while avoiding hazardous rocks.
+Players must strategically maneuver to collect debris while managing collisions with environmental obstacles.
+The sea turtle actively competes with the player for trash, using sophisticated AI movement strategies to seek out and collect debris, making it a race against time and clever navigation to clean the ocean first.

 ## Key Technologies and Architecture